 Known as a master printmaker and “an inveterate promoter of graphic art in Alabama,” Scott Stephens, now Professor of Art and Chair at University of Montevallo’s Department of Art, works in large-format printmaking and historic photographic processes.
 His work has been recognized with a fellowship from the Southern Arts Federation/National Endowment for the Arts and two individual artist fellowships from the Alabama State Council on the Arts in 1992 and 2002.
 In 2006 Stephens was designated the Carnegie Foundation CASE Alabama Professor of the Year.
-More at: Alabama Masters – Artists and Their Work, Georgine Clarke, ed.
-Montgomery: Alabama State Council on the Arts, 2008, page 88-89.
+More about Scott Stephens at Alabama Masters – Artists and Their Work, edited by Georgine Clarke (Montgomery: Alabama State Council on the Arts, 2008).

 William A. Walmsley – BFA 1951, MA 1953